Stability in the high-dimensional cohomology of congruence subgroups: Homological vanishing for the Steinberg module

 \begin{proposition} There is a spectral sequence of non-negatively graded $\bk$-modules with For $A$ Koszul, we have that $E^{\infty}_{ab}$ is supported in degrees $\le (a+b)$. \end{proposition}

 \begin{proof}

 We have the following equality of the total derived functors where the first equality holds because the hypotheses for the Grothendieck spectral sequence are satisfied.
-This involves noting that functors preserve projectives; see \autoref{sec:spectral-sequence}.
+This involves noting that the functor $\bk \otimes_A - \colon \Mod_A \to \Mod_{\VB}$ preserves projectives -- any projective $A$-module is of the form $A \otimes V$ where $V$ is a projective $\VB$-module.
 Since the bar resolution for $A$ is acyclic with respect to the functor $\bk \otimes_{A} -$, the total derived functor $\bk\otimes_{A}^{\rL} \bk$ is represented by the complex $\ol{\cB}_{\ast}(A)$ from \autoref{intro-koszul}.
 Thus there exists a spectral sequence given by

 For the second statement, consider the Grothendieck spectral sequence as in the proof of \autoref{thm:spectral sequence}.
 Since $A$ is Koszul, we see that $'E^{2}_{ab}$ is supported in degrees $\le (a+b)$.
 This shows that $E^{\infty}_{ab}$ is supported in degrees $\le (a+b)$. \end{proof}